usersina/react-async-typewriter/README.md

 > An asynchronous react typewriter that handles streams

-Large Language Models can take quite a bit of type to generate the response, hence most API services tend to provide streaming endpoints to return the data as soon as it's being generated.
+Large Language Models can take quite a bit of time to generate the full response, hence most API services tend to provide streaming endpoints to return the data as soon as it's being generated (time to first token).

-This library is a way to get the response stream from a fetch request returning `text/event-stream` as `Content-type` and directly type the chunks from it.
+This library is a way to get the response stream from a fetch request returning a stream and parse its result.

 ## Getting started